Chao Cheng-yu

-Chao Cheng-yu (趙正宇 (Zháo Zhèngyǔ); born 29 March 1966) is a Taiwanese politician who is a member of the Legislative Yuan for Taoyuan 6.
+Chao Cheng-yu (趙正宇 (Zháo Zhèngyǔ); born 29 March 1966) is a Taiwanese politician who was a member of the Legislative Yuan for Taoyuan 6 from 2016 until 2024.

+Education

+Chao graduated from the Republic of China Military Academy and then earned a Master of Public Affairs (M.P.A.) from Ming Chuan University.

 Career

 Chao served three terms as a Member of Taoyuan County Council as a member of Kuomintang.
 He lost his primary in 2014 and subsequently became an independent.
 He ran for a seat in Ward 3, a five-member ward, for Taoyuan City Council and was elected with most votes.

 He ran for a seat in the Legislative Yuan as an independent for Taoyuan 6 in the 2016 election with the endorsement of the Democratic Progressive Party (DPP).
 Though Chao is an independent, he caucuses with the DPP.

 As a legislator, Chao has been involved in discussions about the Ministry of Transportation and Communications, general oversight of public transportation, and the National Communications Commission.